 Possibly the toughest gambling regulator is the UK Gambling Commission.
-The UK Gambling Commission, or the “UKGC” for short, are in charge of providing licences to any gambling operation (both offline and online) in the United Kingdom.
+The UK Gambling Commission, or the “UKGC” for short, provides licences to any gambling operation (both offline and online) in the United Kingdom.
 Without a licence, gambling companies cannot operate within the UK or target UK players legally.
-The Gambling Commission was set up in 2007 with HQ with over 300 staff after the 2005 Gambling act was introduced.
+The Gambling Commission was set up in 2007 with HQ with over 300 staff after the 2005 Gambling Act was introduced.

-Maintaining Saftey, Responsibility & The Protection of Minors
+Maintaining Safety, Responsibility & The Protection of Minors

 In addition to a UK Gambling Commission licence, some online casino operators also carry licenses from other regulators.
-These are jurisdictions outside of the UK that carry out a comparable role to the UK Gambling Commission.
-Most of the time, operators will hold licenses from a secondary (and occasionally more) licensing authorities so that they can freely market and attract customers from wider territories than the UK.
+These are jurisdictions outside the UK that carry out a comparable role to the UK Gambling Commission.
+Most of the time, operators will hold licenses from secondary (and occasionally more) licensing authorities to market and freely attract customers from wider territories than the UK.
 Licensing authorities are located all over the world, but the most established and trusted are: